Skip to main content

 Generate

 Click Generate.
-Blacksmith analyzes your spec, extracts all operations, builds typed models, configures authentication, and generates the complete server code.
+MCP Blacksmith analyzes your specification, extracts all operations, builds typed models, configures authentication, and generates the complete server code.

 Download